See part 1

 The Olmec of Early Formative San Lorenzo

-Although no Early Formative ball court has yet been documented for the Olmec heartland, these rubber balls indicate that the ball game was present even before the florescence of Olmec civilization.4 But of perhaps even greater significance are the offerings of jadeite.
-Although jadeite is best known for the Middle Formative Olmec, the El Manatí finds reveal that jade and probably much of its attendant symbolism were present as early as the Ojochi phase.
+No Early Formative ball court has yet been documented for the Olmec heartland.4 And jadeite is best known for the Middle Formative Olmec, but the El Manatí finds reveal that jade and probably much of its attendant symbolism were present as early as the Ojochi phase.

-In many respects, the following Bajío phase (1350–1250 B.C.) at San Lorenzo is a continuation of Ojochi, although with the appearance of new vessel forms and evidence of increased population.
+The Bajío phase (1350–1250 B.C.) at San Lorenzo is a continuation of Ojochi, although with the appearance of new vessel forms and evidence of increased population.
 In addition, it appears that public architecture was being constructed atop the San Lorenzo plateau (Coe and Diehl 1980, 2: 144; Coe 1981b: 124).
-However, Chicharras (1250–1150 B.C.) marks a sharp change from the previous two phases and constitutes the true beginning of Olmec civilization.
+However, Chicharras (1250–1150 B.C.) marks a sharp change from the previous phases and constitutes the true beginning of Olmec civilization.

 The San Lorenzo phase (1150–900 B.C.) constitutes the great period of occupation at the site.
 Among the more striking hallmarks of the San Lorenzo–phase Olmec are basalt colossal heads; ten colossal heads are currently known for San Lorenzo.
 Given the importance of these grand sculptures, it is somewhat fitting that they may well have contributed to the present appearance of the central plateau.
 In plan, the surface of the San Lorenzo plateau surface is strikingly symmetrical, with pairings of projecting ridges and steep arroyos.
-Ann Cyphers (n.d.a.) suggests that the original placement of these heads in two flanking north-south lines eventually caused the plateau to erode into the series of peninsulas and gullies visible today.
-In other words, much of the symmetry observed at the plateau may derive from natural processes after the San Lorenzo–phase florescence.
+Much of the symmetry observed at the plateau may derive from natural processes after the San Lorenzo–phase florescence.

-The detailed ethnography of Nias by Schröder (1917) describes the moving of the last major megalith of South Nias, a funerary monument dedicated to the ailing ruler Saonigeho.
+Schröder (1917) describes the moving of the last major megalith of South Nias, a funerary monument dedicated to the ailing ruler Saonigeho.
 It required 325 men laboring four days to pull the monument, approximately nine tons, four kilometers from the quarry to the village (Feldman 1985: 61).
 As in the case of the San Lorenzo plateau, the stone was transported up a steep hill to the village (Fig. 2).
 The ability of San Lorenzo rulers to amass and organize the work force required to transport the monuments from Cerro Cintepec constitutes a public testimony of their personal power and leadership.
-Cyphers (n.d.) suggests that the prevalence of knotted ropes in San Lorenzo sculpture alludes to both the movement of stone monuments and the prowess of the ruler.
-Aside from denoting the political skill and power of the ruler, the ponderous movement of these great monuments across the landscape may have been an important social and material statement concerning the territorial domain of the San Lorenzo and later La Venta polities.

 It is widely recognized that the great colossal heads of San Lorenzo, La Venta, and other Olmec sites are portraits of individual rulers.
 The careful and subtle sculpting of the eyes, mouth, and other features creates the impression that one is viewing the faces of specific, living individuals.
-As Michael Coe (1989b: 77) notes, portraiture is very rare in the ancient New World and is largely restricted to the Olmec, Classic Maya, and Moche of northern Peru.
 In direct contrast to the roughly contemporaneous people of Teotihuacan, the Classic Maya publicly proclaimed the names and deeds of their kings in monumental sculpture.

 Ann Cyphers (1999: 165) notes that the manipulation and control of water was an essential component of elite power at San Lorenzo: “The rhythms of the Olmec environment have everything to do with water in all of its manifestations.
 Rain, fluvial systems, and the water table were all aspects that the elite sought to control one way or another.”
 The ritual importance of water, and by extension, agriculture, is clearly expressed by an elaborate system of basalt drains and related stone sculptures atop the San Lorenzo plateau.
 Ramon Krotser (1973) argues that these stone drains were used in Olmec water rituals and reflect the basic Mesoamerican concern with water and fertility.
 Similarly, Coe and Diehl (1980, 1: 393) suggest that this hydraulic system was used in rites of rain magic and propitiation dedicated to water deities.